 Just the same, I suggest that there is a fairly logical order to the tales, one that reveals Shorthouse’s growth toward becoming a proper occult detective as well as the character’s evolution in mastering fear.
 The order I suggest is this: “A Case of Eavesdropping,” “The Strange Adventures of a New York Secretary,” “The Empty House,” and then “With Intent to Steal.”

 I suspect most readers would agree that “A Case of Eavesdropping” should come first.
-By itself, it really doesn’t qualify as an occult detective or ghost hunter story, since a young Shorthouse arrives in (presumably) New York City from England, moves into a room with noisy neighbors, gets very scared when he discovers they’re dead, and ends the story by vamoosing.
-There’s no detecting, no detective/client or detective/criminal relationship, and no hunting for ghosts.
+By itself, it really doesn’t qualify as an occult detective story, since a young Shorthouse arrives in (presumably) New York City from England, moves into a room with noisy neighbors, gets very scared when he discovers they’re dead, and ends the story by vamoosing.
+There’s no detecting, no mystery solving, no detective/client or detective/criminal relationship.
 However, we do learn that Shorthouse can see ghosts when others cannot.
-This is a first step toward becoming a ghost hunter when read with the other tales in mind.
+This is a first step toward becoming a divining-detective when read with the other tales in mind.
 Also, when young Shorthouse flees the haunted room in the end, we see that fear has beaten him.